Early Life

-Joesley Mendonça Batista was born on December 8, 1972, in Formosa, Goiás, Brazil.
-He is the son of José Batista Sobrinho, the founder of JBS S.A., and Flora Mendonça Batista.
-Joesley comes from a family deeply involved in the meatpacking industry.
-He is married to Ticiana Villas Boas and has five children.
+Joesley Mendonça Batista was born on December 8, 1972, in Formosa, Brazil.
+He is the son of José Batista Sobrinho, the founder of JBS S.A. (formerly Friboi), and Flora Mendonça Batista.
+Joesley and his brother Wesley took control of the company in the 2000s.

 Rise to Success